Oh my, tamale pie

 One of the (many) amazingly delicious meals I enjoyed growing up was tamale pie.
-It was a basic, no fuss, no frills meal, but it included olives and cheese so it was well-loved.
+It was a basic, no fuss, no-frills meal, but it included olives and cheese so it was well-loved.

 I thought about it a few weeks ago but realised my copy of the recipe was back home in America, so I asked my Mummy to email it to me, which she happily did within a couple of hours of making the request.
-(Yet another example of how awesome she it.)
+(Yet another example of how awesome she is.)

 Anyhow, it’s such a fantastic recipe that I thought I’d share it with you here.

 1 pound ground beef